ahwayakchih/nuonce/README.md

 }
 ```

-Even with additional wrapper to set the `called` property, `nuonce.copied` still seems to be faster than `once`, although the difference is almost negligible and code is a bit less convenient to write.
+With additional wrapper to set the `called` property, `nuonce.copied` still seems to be on par with `once`, although there is a slight difference in favor of `once` and code is a bit less convenient to write.
 If you really need to use the `called` property often, it probably will be better to stick with the `once` module.

-For browser use, it may be easier to use the [`once.js`](https://github.com/daniellmb/once.js) module, although only in cases where `nuonce.stripped` could be used (both are implemented almost exactly the same).
+For browser use, it may be easier to use the [`once.js`](https://github.com/daniellmb/once.js) module, although only in cases where `nuonce.stripped` could be used (both are implemented almost exactly the same, but `once.js` seems to outerform everything).

 ## Benchmarks